Tata Semiconductor Assembly and Test: Background and Inception

-Investment and Impact
+Investment and impact

 The Tata Semiconductor facility in Jagiroad, Assam, represents a significant investment of approximately INR 27,000 crore (around US$3.6 billion).
 This substantial financial commitment is part of Tata Electronics' strategy to develop a cutting-edge semiconductor assembly and test facility, which is expected to generate over 25,000 direct and indirect jobs in the region.
 (Note: Various news outlets in India report different numbers for the estimated future direct and indirect jobs that it will provide.
 Hindustan Times, The Economic Times, Business Today, and others report it as 27,000 jobs, while Times Now reports it as 30,000 jobs.)
 This project aims to boost the local economy and advance India's position in the global semiconductor industry.

 Collaborations

-On 16 April 2024, Tata Electronics and Tesla has been said to sign a strategic deal to procure semiconductor chips for its worldwide operations.
+On 16 April 2024, Tata Electronics and Tesla had been said to sign a strategic deal to procure semiconductor chips for its worldwide operations.
 Apart from Taiwan, China and South Korea, India is expected to join the chip supplies group soon.